This post may contain affiliate links. Please see my full disclosure policy for details.

 3. Pay it forward

 If you’ve never been on the end of a Starbucks “pay it forward chain” or a bridge toll pay it forward, start one today.
 Buy a coffee for the person in front of you or cover the toll for the car ahead of you.
 Every day try to pay it forward.
-Paying it forward doesn’t always mean you have to drop dollars.
+Paying it on doesn’t always mean you have to drop dollars.

 You can pay it forward with your time.
 Return the shopping cart for the car next to you, let the mom with three kids go ahead of you in the grocery line, or another spontaneous act of kindness.